 About the Professional Programme

-For 2019/20, we are offering a range of support which we hope is more responsive to the needs of experienced mid-career or established professional playwrights and those who are currently under-represented.
+For 2020/21, we are offering support which we hope is responsive to the needs of experienced mid-career or established professional playwrights.

 As well as financial assistance, Playwrights' Studio provides administrative and financial management.
 We will work closely with you to ensure that the activity successfully meets your objectives and offer ongoing support throughout.

 Delivery of the Programmes